 Mariko Peterson presented a poster entitled “Brain swelling in pediatric cerebral malaria is not associated with endotoxemia, however the gut may play an important role as a parasite reservoir” on Monday’s Poster session.

-Regina presented a talk entitled “A metabolomics approach identifies specific biomarkers of disease severity in human cases of Plasmodium knowlesi malaria in Malaysia” during Wednesday’s ACMCIP Omics session.
+Lab PI Regina Cordy presented a talk entitled “A metabolomics approach identifies specific biomarkers of disease severity in human cases of Plasmodium knowlesi malaria in Malaysia” during Wednesday’s ACMCIP Omics session.